-Karen Tippett – Make way!
-At 27%, Millennials are now the largest segment of Canada’s population.
+Make way!
+Millennials are expected to outnumber Baby Boomers by 2029, making them the largest segment of Canada’s population.
 Millennials, those born between 1981 and 1996, grew up in a vastly different place than older Baby Boomers.

 Wireless technology has replaced traditional TV and radio.
 Smartphones are a thousand times faster than mid-1980’s computers.
 Hand-held devices give access to information, social media, text, voice, and email messaging.
 If it’s on television, you can see it on a phone.